mui/material-ui/docs/src/pages/guides/interoperability/interoperability.md

 This guide aims to document the most popular alternatives, but you should find that the principals applied here can be adapted to other libraries.
-We have provided examples for the following styling solutions:
+There are examples for the following styling solutions:

 - [Plain CSS](#plain-css)
 - [Global CSS](#global-css)